jamzi/devhealth/content/blog/food-scraper/index.md

 ### How do you do web scraping?

-With no knowledge of web scraping tools or libraries, but a decent knowledge of JavaScript, I started querying Google for resturant websites.
-I gathered popular resturants that coworkers were going out to lunch and inspected their websites.
+With no knowledge of web scraping tools or libraries, but a decent knowledge of JavaScript, I started querying Google for restaurant websites.
+I gathered popular restaurants that coworkers were going out to lunch and inspected their websites.
 Most of these sites were static, meaning no JavaScript was required to render initial content.
 This was great news. because I wanted to keep the first version as simple as possible.

 ### Tech stack